Armed man barricades himself in room at Caesars Palace in Las Vegas

 Armed man barricades himself in room at Caesars Palace in Las Vegas as SWAT teams descend

-Witnesses say an armed man broke a window at the Las Vegas Strip hotel and began out throwing items including a television and minibar
+Witnesses say an armed man broke a window at the Las Vegas Strip hotel and began throwing items including a television and minibar

 An armed man has barricaded himself in a room at Caesars Palace in Las Vegas, police say.

-The Las Vegas Metropolitan Police Department said they received a complaint of a domestic disturbance at around 9.15am on Tuesday morning.
+The Las Vegas Metropolitan Police Department said they received a complaint of a domestic disturbance at around 9.15am on Tuesday.

 When they arrived at the hotel and casino on the Las Vegas Strip, the man refused to come out and told officers he was armed, police said.